stephbydesign/large-data-website/personas.md

 # Personas

-## Mavis
+## Kevin

-*70, female, retired*

-Mavis is a fit old lady who loves to garden because it’s a great pastime and she really enjoys the exertion and exercise.
-She wants to take her time gardening and learn about all the flowers and plants at her own pace, while protecting and nourishing her garden.
+*40, male, mechanical engineer*

+Kevin is businessman and a car enthusiast who loves to drive.
+He's always reading about cars and their newest model.
+He doesn't have a favourite manufacturer, but loves anything german made and wants to learn all about their history.

 **Personal goals**

-- Get out of the house regularly
+- Experience the Geneva automotive show.
-- Stay healthy and active for her grand kids
-- Keep her mind active
+- Travel to Germany and complete a driving tour

 **Technology skills**

-- Can check e-mail and browse websites
-- Doesn’t own a mobile phone
+- Has a moderate understanding of electronics.
+- Prefers Blackberry because of it's usefulness as a productivity tool.

 **Likes**

-- A beautiful, sunny afternoon exploring the garden
-- Chatting with other ladies and good-looking gentlemen
+- Cruising in his Toyota MR2 on summer nights while car-spotting.
+- Discussing the pros and cons with friends about different cars.
+- His 60" HDTV with surround sound.

 **Dislikes**

-- Having to drive a long distance to the library for information
+- The lack of exotic cars in Ottawa.
 - Information that’s too scientific and not helpful for her

 ### What would help?

-- Having a website with fungi specifically related to gardening
-- Being able to print out the fungus information to read offline
+- Having easy access to an organized digital library on all the various german models released.

 ---

-## Sean
+## Ashley

-*27, male, single, freelance designer*

-Sean wants to stay in shape to lead a healthy life, but he has lots of work to do.
-So he takes a few hours on weekends to go nature walking.
-Trekking allows him to put his mind on something else and enjoys exploring and learning about the fungi that he passes by.
+*25, female, student graphic designer*

+Ashley wants to travel Europe in style and enjoy some car-spotting but she needs to save up for the trip first.
+She also wants to make sure she knows what to look for when she gets there.
+She plans to study german models while she's saving and finishing up her program.

 **Personal goals**

-- Stay healthy
-- Have a good work-life balance
+- Learn more about german cars.
+- Travel through Europe on a car tour to do some car-spotting while enjoying the sights.

 **Technology skills**

-- Early adopter
+- Early adopter.
-- Has a smart phone, tablet, smart TV, laptop
+- Has a smart phone, tabet, and laptop.

 **Likes**

-- Quiet and alone time
+- Quiet and alone time.
-- Learning scientific info by himself
+- Reading.

 **Dislikes**

-- People talking to him
-- Information that’s too fluffy
+- Bad drivers.
+- Being too busy to pursue her own tasks.

 ### What would help?

-- Being able to access the information anywhere
+- Being able to access relevant information from anywhere and from any device.
-- Be able to use his smart phone to read the info on the go